 In 2008, Holzman co-founded Studio Lambert USA, where he launched and Executive Produced UNDERCOVER BOSS, the #1 new show of the 2009 season and the highest rated reality premiere of all time.
 In 2013, Studio Lambert USA was fully acquired and changed its name to All3Media America with Holzman serving as president of the super indie’s US operations.
 At All3Media America, Holzman executive produced dozens of non-scripted projects across all major networks and cable outlets and oversaw the launch of All3’s US scripted series business.

 Holzman has been nominated for the Emmy Award 19 times and has been its recipient on 4 occasions.
 He has been nominated for the Producers Guild Award 5 times and has been its recipient once.
-Outside of television, Holzman is a founding and managing partner of The Meatball Shop restaurant group and the proud father of the world’s two most extraordinary children.
+Outside of television, Holzman is a partner of The Meatball Shop restaurant group and the proud father of the world’s two most extraordinary children.